netgen/local-development-setup/solr/README.md

 ### 5 Uninstall Solr as a service

-If you want to uninstall Solr as a service (eg. if you decided to have multiple versions of Solr at the same time), you can do that by executing the following
+If you want to uninstall Solr as a service (e.g. if you decided to have multiple versions of Solr at the same time), you can do that by executing the following
 commands: